juanchete-udacity/videogames-management/README.md

 It will redirect you to the Auth0 Login page.
 After register or login, it redirects you to the login-details page.
 In this page you can copy the JWT generated for the user that has logged in.

 If you want to logout, just click on logout and you will be out of the application.

+### Postman collection for testing

+In the `tests` folder you have two files:

+* `capstone-videogames-test.HEROKU.postman_collection.json` - To test the API deployed on Heroku
+* `capstone-videogames-test.LOCAL.postman_collection.json` - to test the API in local

+Feel free to import it before the tokens expires!

 ## API Reference